Sport and Sports Premium

 The performances were the culmination of a series of dance workshops led by local dance teacher Jules Praed, and were facilitated by Government Sports Premium funding.
 Jules Praed said: ‘The children have been totally amazing with their commitment and enthusiasm for these performances.
 They have learnt highly complicated and intricate dance routines and performed them with skill and real dedication.
 It has been a huge pleasure working with each and everyone one of them over the past ten weeks.’

-Headteacher of the KESKOWETHYANS MAT, Tom Harman commented: ‘It has been an exhausting few weeks for pupils and staff involved in these performances of CATS…but every second has been worth it.
+Headteacher at the time Tom Harman commented: ‘It has been an exhausting few weeks for pupils and staff involved in these performances of CATS…but every second has been worth it.
 Having seen the West End version of CATS I felt this would be a venture that would inspire and engage the children who attend the KESKOWETHYANS MAT schools and they certainly responded in a very professional manner to everything we asked them to do.
 They learnt many different dance routines and a whole variety of songs from the original stage show, and over three nights performed to an exceptionally high standard.
 All of the shows were sold out – in excess of 600 tickets – and we could have done this several times over, so positive was the response.
 A huge amount of credit must go to Jules Praed, who led the dance sessions, and to the staff in all of the schools for their support, but in particular to the children who were all stars.'